tee0402/tee0402.github.io/essays/linear_development.md

 <img class="ui right floated medium image" src="../images/non-linear.jpeg">

-There is something nice about linearity.
+There is a certain comfort in linearity.
 For example, I take comfort in knowing that as long as I write code a certain way, then my program will work and there will not be any bugs in it.